 - Code navigation: in just one place you can look for files, classes, or symbols, and review all the code matches.

-- Collaboration support: you can easily onboard you team members and other developers.
+- Collaboration support: you can easily onboard your team members and other developers.
 WebStorm supports real-time code collaboration with sharing code styles, settings and even joining on a call!

 What is it?

-- Atom is a free and open-source ‘hackable’ code editor for customising almost anything without touching its config file.
+- Atom is a free and open-source ‘hackable’ code editor for customizing almost anything without touching its config file.
 It was made by GitHub.

 - Teletype: this is one of the highlight features of Atom as it allows you to share your entire workspace and edit code together in real-time.

-- Built-in package manager: whether it’s about searching for your favourite package for that code library or if you want to be a pro by making your own, Atom has it all!
+- Built-in package manager: whether it’s about searching for your favorite package for that code library or if you want to be a pro by making your own, Atom has it all!

 - File system browser: with this, it becomes easy to open your main file while browsing all of the existing ones from a single window.